 Constitutional Right To Grand Jury Indictment

-The N.J.
-Constitution provides, in pertinent part,
+Thus, the N.J.
+Constitution provides,

 What does the right to Grand Jury Indictment mean?